-Just now I pulled the sales of single family homes over the last 30 days (from today, Jan 6th) for the Sunnyvale real estate market trends & statistics.
-In those last 30 days, there were 30 single family homes (mostly houses, but possibly duet homes) that closed escrow.
-The range in price was from $1,030,000 to $3,010,000 (only 1 was over $2.5 mil).
+Just now I pulled the March sales of single family homes for the Sunnyvale real estate market trends and statistics.
+In that time the MLS reports there were 62 single family homes (mostly houses, but possibly duet homes) that closed escrow.
+The range in sale price was from $1,000,000 to $3,490,000 (31 sold between $1 – $2 mil, and the other 31 sold between $2.01 – $3.49 mil).
 For this Sunnyvale group:

-- average days on market 23 (up from 15 days in early December)
+- average days on market 16 (up from 15 last month)

-Not all homes took 23 days to sell or sold $30K over list price in Sunnyvale.
+Not all homes sold $226K over list price, however.
 Here’s a bit more data on that part of the Sunnyvale housing market.

-There were 18 homes (of 30, or 60%) which sold in 14 days or less.
-Of those hot listings, the average list price was $1,619,034 and average sale price $1,705,667, over $86K more!
-Home size average 1,515 SF and lot size average 7,198 SF, so not much different from the whole batch, but a little on the smaller side.
+There were 55 homes (out of 62, or roughly 89%) which sold in 14 days or less.
+Of those hot listings, the average list price was $1,819,131 and average sale price $2,072,118, that’s almost $253K more!
+Only 3 of these properties sold below list price, 2 at asking, and the remaining 50 sold above.
+Home size average 1,693 SF and lot size average 6,390 SF, so slightly larger homes on larger lots compared to the whole.
 It seems that if the home sells quickly, in two weeks or less, the odds are better for a higher sale.
-Price per SF for the sold-fast group: $1,160.96, or about $64/SqFt better than the total market.
+Price per SF for the fast sales group: $1,260.92, or $15.60/SqFt higher than the total market average.

-If we focus on just the slower 15 days or more to sell homes, the numbers are all bleaker for sellers and better for buyers: average list price (may include price reductions) $1,727,333, average sale price $1,675,276 or about $52K under list price.
-Average price per SF $1,000.89.
+If we focus on just the slower 15 days or more to sell homes, the numbers are all bleaker for sellers and better for buyers.
+The days on market for this group ranged from 16 days – 370 days!
+Most took between 5 – 2.5 weeks.
+Among those 7 sales, 4 sold above list price and 3 sold below asking price.
+Their average list price (may include price reductions) was $1,565,984, and average sale price was $1,583,571 or a little under $17.6K above list price.
+Average price per SF $1,122.71, or a whopping $122.61/SqFt less than the total market average!

 This kind of result is why Realtors so often try to get the home sold fast.
-We can look for similarities between the slower selling homes compared to the faster ones, and sometimes pinpoint what market is selling best, perhaps by price or age of house, but this month there doesn’t seem to be a correlation with these other statistics.
+We can look for similarities between the slower selling homes compared to the faster ones, and sometimes pinpoint what market is selling best, perhaps by price or age of house.
 Maybe they are a little more remodeled or in a slightly better area?
-It would be a longer study to pick that apart, but it is worth noting the correlation between the speed of the sale and the sold price.
+It would be a longer study to pick that apart, but it is worth noting the correlation between the speed of the sale and the list to sale price difference.

 The sale price to list price ratio is all over the board when houses are viewed individually as opposed to by how fast they sell alone.